 On July 20th, I take the two-hour train ride from Dublin to Galway.
 It was calming to watch the transition from city life to rural life.
 I notice that the trains are not nearly as smooth as what I had expected; smoother than taking the Amtrak from DC to New York, but not nearly as smooth as in Switzerland or Germany.
-As the train advances its way along the tracks, herds of sheep, goat and horses eat grass and hay, going about their business like nobody is watching.
-As I take in my whereabouts, I think about how whenever I would drive through the country roads in Poolesville, Maryland, near my hometown, I would shriek with excitement because of the rarity of this type of scene.
+As the train advances its way along the tracks, herds of sheep, goat, and horses eat grass and hay, going about their business like nobody is watching.
+As I take in my whereabouts, I think about how whenever I would drive through the country roads in Poolesville, near my hometown, I would shriek with excitement because of the rarity of this type of scene.
 In Ireland, this scene is unavoidable and presents itself with regularity.
 In this setting, the grass is very saturated in color and looks to me like a famous painting.
 It seems like all landscaping in Ireland is beautifully displayed on a pedestal, as if it’s laid out for me to admire.
 Once I arrive, I hop in a taxi that precedes to my Airbnb.
 My itinerary for the week includes the “Aran Islands Tour” and the “Falconry School of Ireland.”
 Besides those two activities, I was going to have to dig a little deeper to find things to do.
 To me, this only meant one thing – GO OUTSIDE YOUR COMFORT ZONE!!
 It was already late in the afternoon when I dropped off my bags.
 Although I was tired and didn’t want to go into town, I forced myself to.
-I wanted to take full advantage of the time I had here.
 I took the short bus ride into town and explored a little.
-The quaint town consisted of mainly cafes, restaurants, pubs, antique shops, banks and pharmaceutical companies.
+The quaint town consisted of mainly cafes, restaurants, pubs, antique shops, banks, and pharmacies.
 Due to my tired state, I decide to walk around mindfully and take mental notes for the following days.
-While I really wanted to engage with some locals the first day, I decided to save that for when my energy returned.
+While I wanted to engage with some locals the first day, I decided to save that for when my energy returned.
 A good nights’ rest is exactly what I needed.